CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Characterizing variability and flaring behavior

 The BB algorithm operates using only one input parameter: a Bayesian prior called \texttt{ncp\_prior}\footnote{Another parameter \texttt{gamma} is often used as the Bayesian prior, which follows the relation \texttt{ncp\_prior}~=~$-\ln$(\texttt{gamma}).}.
 As \texttt{ncp\_prior}~$\rightarrow \infty$, the algorithm finds fewer BB; conversely, when \texttt{ncp\_prior}~$\rightarrow 0$, more BBs are found.
 For time series with ideal Gaussian errors, it is empirically shown that \texttt{ncp\_prior}$_\mathrm{ideal}$~$=1.32 + 0.577 \log_{10}(N)$ where $N$ is the total data count (\citealt{scargle2013}).
 Unfortunately, this ideal assumption is not applicable to the merged CAZ light curves as they suffer from noise and non-intrinsic variability, especially due to the inclusion of ATLAS data (as shown in Sect. \ref{sec_variability}).

-We minimize the effect of noise by calibrating \texttt{ncp\_prior} using merged WD light curves.
+We minimized the effect of noise by calibrating \texttt{ncp\_prior} using merged WD light curves.
 This process is described in more detail in Appendix \ref{appendix_BB_calib}.
-When applying and calibrating the BB algorithm, we treat the CRTS light curves (i.e., the [C]V data) separately.
+When applying and calibrating the BB algorithm, we treated the CRTS light curves (i.e., the [C]V data) separately.
 This is because CRTS and other filters overlap minimally (if at all), resulting in two segments with vastly different cadence and, consequently, distinct \texttt{ncp\_prior}$_\mathrm{ideal}$.
 We find that increasing the \texttt{ncp\_prior}$_\mathrm{ideal}$ of CRTS WD light curves by 0.4 and other WD light curves by 3.4 results in mostly constant BB light curves (see Appendix \ref{appendix_BB_calib}).
-Thus, we adopt these enlargements to \texttt{ncp\_prior}$_\mathrm{ideal}$ when applying the BB algorithm to the light curves of the CAZ catalog.
-Nevertheless, we caution that the BB are still affected by extreme flux density outliers.
+Thus, we adopt these enlargements to \texttt{ncp\_prior}$_\mathrm{ideal}$ when applying the BB algorithm to the CRTS and non-CRTS light curves of the CAZ catalog.
+Nevertheless, we caution that the BBs are still affected by extreme flux density outliers.

-We identify periods of enhanced optical emission by finding BB whose flux density is greater than the 95$^\mathrm{th}$ percentile flux density (i.e., $S_{95\%}$) of the merged light curve.
-These are referred to as ``BB95''.
-Due to a potential inability to shift filters (e.g., when CRTS does not have an overlap with the other filters) or the presence of poorly shifted filters, this condition can be problematic.
-Hence, we check the fraction of BB95 to all BB in the CRTS and non-CRTS portions of the merged light curves.
-If either fraction is more than 80\%, we flag it as problematic and instead use $S_{95\%}$ of the CRTS and non-CRTS portions of the light curves separately to determine BB95.
-In Fig. \ref{fig_eg_LCs_eg_flares} left panels, the grey vertical areas show BB95 in a few example light curves.
+Due to the minimal overlap between the CRTS and non-CRTS segments, the CAZ light curves are often in two distinct segments that cannot be merged together.
+The first constitutes the CRTS data, whereas the second segment contains all other data (often merged together).
+In 5102 (66.1\% of 7722) light curves, the CRTS and non-CRTS segments are separate, while they are merged together in the remaining 2620 (33.9\% of 7722).
+However, as mentioned above, the BBs calculated for the CRTS and non-CRTS segments need to be distinct regardless of their merge status.
+We combine the edges of the CRTS and non-CRTS BBs to obtain a single set of BBs in those 2620 light curves where they are merged together.